 We’re all packed up.
 It feels like the only thing we haven’t brought is the kitchen sink!
 But we have brought a wash basin and drainer so we’re not far off!
 This might be a bit boring but it is an exhaustive list of everything we have packed.
 I’ve tried to keep it reasonable, I’ve not listed each individual toiletry.
 I’ve also categorised everything.
 Let me know if you spot something I might have forgotten:

-Clothes for the family (the question is whether to leave a whole wardrobe in the rig or pack a bag each time you go away).
-We have opted with leaving a minimal wardrobe in the rig and taking extra for each trip.
+Clothes for the family (the question is whether to leave a whole wardrobe in the rig or pack a bag each time we go away).
+We have opted for leaving a minimal wardrobe in the rig and taking extra for each trip.

 General toiletries (don’t forget your toothbrushes)

 First aid box

 Collapsible washing up bowl

 Food and drink